 Lincoln Highway Murals

 The Illinois Lincoln Highway, America's First Coast-to-Coast road, was dedicated in 1913 and runs about 25 miles through the Chicago Southland from Lynwood in the east to New Lenox in the west.
-Throughout this section of the Lincoln Highway, a series of nine murals was completed in 2012 featuring local and national Lincoln Highway history.
+Throughout this section of the Lincoln Highway, a series of eight murals was completed in 2012 featuring local and national Lincoln Highway history.

 You’ll find them in: